Kingdom of the Iberians: Abkhazian dominance

+David III the Great as depicted on a bas-relief from the Oshki Monastery.
+It was David’s use of Byzantine imagery that influenced the appearance of royal power of Georgia in the following two centuries.

 George II of Abkhazia (r.
 923–957) continued the expansionist policy of his predecessor aimed primarily at retaining the control of Iberia.
 To secure the allegiance of local nobility, in 917 he appointed his son Constantine as a viceroy of Iberia, but the latter staged a coup against his father three years later.
 George entered into Iberia and placed the city of Uplistsikhe under siege.
 He lured Constantine by treachery and had him blinded and castrated.
 George installed his another son, Leon (the future king Leon III) to secure his supremacy over Iberia, George allied himself with the Bagratids, and gave his daughter, Gurandukht to Gurgen Bagrationi (the son of Bagrat II) in marriage.

 Independence

-King David III Kuropalates of Tao as depicted on a bas-relief from the 10th-century Georgian Orthodox monastery of Oshki in modern Erzurum Province of present-day Turkey.

-In 958, Sumbat I's son Bagrat II took over his father's titles (except for Couropalates) and only ruled Lower Tao.
-Bagrat frequently appeared as a collaborator of his relative David III of Tao, the most influential person among the Bagratids of that time, aiding him against the Rawadids of Azerbaijan.
+Following the end of Abkhazian rule in Iberia, the Kingdom of the Iberians came to be divided between two branches of the Bagrationi dynasty.
+In 958, Sumbat I's son Bagrat II succeeded to his father's royal title as King of the Iberians, but only ruled Lower Tao.
+While Bagrat retained Lower Tao and the royal title, his cousin David III of Tao controlled the remaining Tao domains and emerged as the most powerful Bagratid ruler of the period.
+Bagrat frequently appeared as a collaborator of David, aiding him against the Rawadids of Azerbaijan.